diovisgood/diovisgood.github.io/_posts/2019-03-25-get-yourself-goal-or-fade-away.md

 Do these extreme cases have something in common?

 **I believe that we all are like paper boats that are floating through streams of life.
+These paper boats obey wind and water currents.
+But you can nudge the boat a little to one side or the other, avoiding pitfalls and sinking.
-Your decisions matter as well as random events do.**
+Your decisions are as important as random events.**

-> A goal for life is not about 'attracting positive events'.
+> A goal for life is not about 'visualizing your positive future'.
 > It is about decision you make.
 > Do what you should and let the things happen.

 ---

-## Small goals are not enough

-A trip on a vacation is not a life goal.
-Building of a house is also a small task.
-Hope it is needless to explain why.

-Only big and hard-to-achieve goal can motivate you for a prolonged period of time.

 ## Not having a goal is normal